aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltm-to-mhtml/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTM to MHTML in C# Online for Free" %}}

-The following example demonstrates how to convert XLTM to MHTML document format in C#.
+The following example demonstrates how to convert XLTM to MHTML in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTM file into MHTML format.
+Follow the easy steps to convert XLTM to MHTML.
 Upload your XLTM file, then simply save it as MHTML file.
 For both XLTM reading and MHTML writing you can use fully qualified filenames.
 The output MHTML content and formatting will be identical to the original XLTM document.

 {{% /blocks/products/pf/agp/text %}}